Dorber9/Assignments/README.md

 # Assignments
-Web development course's final project It includes HTML, CSS, JS, JQUERY, AJAX, PHP, VUE.
+Web development course's final project, includes HTML, CSS, JS, JQUERY, AJAX, PHP, VUE.
 It runs with xampp and PHPMYADMIN, The neccesary steps are:

 1.Download the project into htdocs under xampp.
 2.Open xampp and run Apache+MySQL.